Optimization and Problem Solving of Pandora FMS

 innodb_lock_wait_timeout = 90

-This helps when there is a bottleneck, so that MySQL does not go away and stops.
+This helps when there is a bottleneck, so that MySQL does not fail and stop.
 If it lasts more than 90 lock, there is a real problem.

 Check fragmentation table by table